Skip to main content

 Sharing Templates

-On the Small Business plan and above, you can also share Mixmax Templates with your team members who belong to the same Workspace Group to ensure a huge boost in productivity β€” and you'll love having access to the best emails created by your teammates.
+You can also share Mixmax Templates with your team members who belong to the same Workspace Team to ensure a massive boost in productivity β€” and you'll love having access to the best emails created by your teammates.

 Sharing Templates